-Children who are identified are supported in school through the creation of an individual provision map/education plan which will help them meet their identified targets.
-The plan is reviewed regularly.
+Children who are identified are supported in school through the development of appropriate interventions (please see the School’s Local offer below) which will help them meet their identified targets.
+Some children may have a number of targets and therefore the school will develop an individual learning or education plan (IEP) which will be reviewed regularly.
 The school works in partnership with parents to support a pupil’s development and address his or her needs to enable the pupil to achieve his or her potential.
-Extra support is provided when necessary, and in some cases, with parents’ consent, the school involves outside agencies to provide additional support.
+In some cases, with parents’ consent, the school involves outside agencies to provide additional support.

 - Listening to their views

-- Help them manager pressures in their lives
+- Help them manage pressures in their lives

 - Encourage them to be more self-sufficient